Schleswig–Holstein question: Resolution

-The Second Schleswig War resolved the Schleswig–Holstein Question violently, by forcing the king of Denmark to renounce (on 1 August 1864) all his rights in the duchies in favour of Emperor Franz Joseph I of Austria and King William I of Prussia.
-By Article XIX of the definitive Treaty of Vienna signed on October 30, 1864, a period of six years was allowed during which the inhabitants of the duchies might opt for Danish nationality and transfer themselves and their goods to Denmark; and the rights pertaining to birth in the provinces were guaranteed to all, whether in the kingdom or the duchies, who had been entitled to those rights at the time of the exchange of ratifications of the treaty.
+The Second Schleswig War resolved the Schleswig–Holstein Question violently, by forcing King Christian IX of Denmark to renounce (on 1 August 1864) all his rights in the duchies in favour of Kaiser Franz Joseph I of Austria and King Wilhelm I of Prussia.
+By Article XIX of the definitive Treaty of Vienna signed on 30 October 1864, a period of six years was allowed during which the inhabitants of the duchies might opt for Danish nationality and transfer themselves and their goods to Denmark; and the rights pertaining to birth in the provinces were guaranteed to all, whether in the kingdom or the duchies, who had been entitled to those rights at the time of the exchange of ratifications of the treaty.

 In the Austro–Prussian War of 1866, Prussia took Holstein from Austria and the two duchies subsequently merged into the Province of Schleswig-Holstein.
 From this point on, the Schleswig–Holstein question was subsumed by the larger issue of Austro-Prussian relations, which the 1866 war deeply influenced.
 It survived, however, as between Danes and Germans, though narrowed to the question of the fate of the Danish population of Schleswig.
 This question is of great interest to students of international law and as illustrating the practical problems involved in asserting the modern principle of nationality.

 For the effect on the Danes of Schleswig and events afterwards, see History of Schleswig-Holstein.

-Following the defeat of Germany in World War I, the Allied powers organised two plebiscites in Northern and Central Schleswig on 10 February and 14 March 1920, respectively.
-In Northern Schleswig 75% voted for reunification with Denmark and 25% for remaining in Germany.
+Following the defeat of the German Empire in the First World War, the Allied powers organised two plebiscites in Northern and Central Schleswig on 10 February and 14 March 1920, respectively.
+In Northern Schleswig, 75% voted for reunification with Denmark and 25% for remaining in Germany.
 It became South Jutland County in Denmark, now part of the Region of Southern Denmark.
-In Central Schleswig the situation was reversed with 80% voting for Germany and 20% for Denmark.
+In Central Schleswig, the situation was reversed with 80% voting for Germany and 20% for Denmark.
 No vote ever took place in the southern third of Schleswig or in Holstein, as the result was considered a foregone conclusion.
 Today, they form the German state of Schleswig-Holstein.